How do I find answers to questions about the insurance the University offers students?

 Georgetown University Student Health Insurance administration is separate and apart from the Student Health Center.
 Please refer to the Student Health Insurance website for answers to most of your questions and contact information.

 If I have insurance through the university, am I covered for all visits and procedures?

-Please refer to the Student Health Insurance Gallagher Koster (Premier Plan) Brochure for details on coverage for all visits and procedures.
+Please refer to the UnitedHealthcare's Student Health Insurance Premier Plan documents for details on coverage for all visits and procedures.

 If I have private health insurance (any insurance plan not through the university), how do I know what I am covered or and what my costs will be?

 Please refer back to your current health insurance carrier for benefits and services.

 My private insurance has lapsed or my coverage will end soon.
 Can I speak to someone at Georgetown about getting insurance through the university?
 How do I apply for insurance through the university?

 Please refer to Eligibility and Mandatory Coverage for more information on how to apply for insurance.